 - Review your business’s continuity plans, liaising with local healthcare bodies where appropriate.

 What is the NPA doing?

 The NPA has represented the interests of community pharmacy in discussions with the MHRA, Department of Health and Social Care (DHSC) and other relevant government bodies.
-Our key priority throughout the Brexit process has been minimising any disruption to medicines suppliers, pricing, and the work of community pharmacy.
-To this end, we have collaborated with our counterparts from other national pharmacy organisations and medicine supplies via the Community Pharmacy Brexit Forum.
+Our key priority throughout the Brexit process has been minimising any disruption to medicines supplies, pricing, and the work of community pharmacy.
+To this end, we have collaborated with our counterparts from other national pharmacy organisations and medicine suppliers via the Community Pharmacy Brexit Forum.

-EU Settlement Scheme (Wales only)
+UK Government: EU Settlement Scheme

 UK Government: no–deal preparations – community pharmacy and retail sectors